slak44/ckompiler/README.md

    manual delegation helps prevent accidental coupling.
 4. The delegate syntax is clean: there is usually no need to write `component.doThing()`, rather `doThing()` can be called directly.
-This is most obvious for parser components using `ITokenHandler`, since they have lots (hundreds) of calls to functions like `current`, `eat`, `isEaten` or `tokenContext`.
+This is most obvious in parser components using `ITokenHandler`, since they have lots (hundreds) of calls to functions like `current`, `eat`, `isEaten` or `tokenContext`.
 Without delegation, they'd end up polluting the source with `tokenHandler.current()` everywhere, which is not great for readability.